ansys/pyworkbench/doc/source/user-guide.rst

 ===============================

-You can use these methods to run IronPython-based Workbench scripts, which contain commands or queries, on the Workbench server:
+You can use these methods to run IronPython-based Workbench scripts, which contain commands or queries, with PyWorkbench:

 - ``run_script_file``: Runs a script file in the client working directory.
 - ``run_script_string``: Runs a script contained in the given string.

-In the ```wb_script_result`` global variable in the script, you can assign any output that needs to be returned from these methods as a JSON string.
+To the ``wb_script_result`` global variable in the script, you can assign any output that needs to be returned from these methods, as a JSON string.
 For example, this Workbench script returns all message summaries from the Workbench session:

 .. code-block:: python